 Physical Oceanography is the study of the dynamics and thermodynamic of the ocean.
 Processes explored by physical oceanographers can range from the spreading of near shore pollution over days to changes in the global climate over millennia.
 At its heart is the study of the mathematical equations that describe fluid flow, and how these are used in the context of the ocean.

-Students are expected to complete the equivalent of 5 courses (totalling 30 units of credit), one of which can be completed outside the school, and to complete an honours project (worth 18 units of credit).
+Students are expected to complete the equivalent of five courses (totalling 30 units of credit), one of which can be completed outside of the School, and to complete an Honours project (worth 18 units of credit).

 Honours Coordinator - Physical Oceanography